gnosis/conditional-tokens-tutorial/docs/02_development_environment.md

 - The second address `0xFFcf8FDEE72ac11b5c542428B35EEF5769C409f0` will be the oracle who have the answer and resolves the market.
 - The third `0x22d491Bde2303f2f43325b2108D26f1eAbA1e32b` and the forth `0xE11BA2b4D45Eaed5996Cd0823791E0C93114882d` will be two traders who participate in the market.

-Check the `.env` file in the root folder of the project and you will find what it was previously stated:
+Find the `.env.example` file in the root folder of the project, rename this file to `.env` and check what it was previously stated:
 ```
 REACT_APP_OPERATOR_MNEMONIC='myth like bonus scare over problem client lizard pioneer submit female collect'
 REACT_APP_OPERATOR_ADDRESS=0x90F8bf6A479f320ead074411a4B0e7944Ea8c9C1